benfjackson/EuroJournal/UK/Edinburgh.md

 Tried to chase down her home studio, went into a medical centre and a church looking for it.
 Gave up, went to the address on google maps which led me to a furniture outlet - who directed me to a daoist meditation centre.
 Everyone tried their hardest to help me, sweet bonnie scotland.

 Airport out
-Full of people in suits working at 7:30pm.
+Full of people my age in suits working at 7:30pm.
 Busy boys sending busy emails making busy dollars.
 Made me feel self concious to pull out my laptop and start writing.

+What the fuck am I doing.
+Both this trip and the writing of this journal is so self indulgent.
+Art is nothing without an audience, and the only audience is you, my dear self, sitting there in the future.
+I hope what I am writing helps you to relive or at

 Is writing a useless venture?
 What makes this worthwhile?